 Musculoskeletal pain affects the bones, joints, ligaments, tendons, or muscles.
 A fracture, for example, can result in severe pain.
-Pain can also be caused by a chronic condition such as arthritis.
+A chronic condition like arthritis can also be the cause of pain.
 Speak with a doctor if musculoskeletal pain interferes with your normal activities.
 Effective treatments can alleviate pain.

 Bone pain: